-The UAW strike against General Motors: Week 2
+UAW's GM strike rumored to extend until rank-and-file members approve tentative agreement

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Workers at suppliers are also feeing the pinch.
+Workers at suppliers are also feeling the pinch.

 There are reports that some Democratic presidential candidates will be visiting picket lines in the coming days.